What Are Dental Implants?

 - Do you have an existing tooth that is failing that needs to be removed?

 You can plan on about 6 to 12 month for the final result.
 After an extraction there needs to be 6 to 12 weeks of healing before an implant is placed.
-(There are some exceptions where an implant can be placed immediately.
-This is determined by the amount of bone present and lack of infection in the area).
 An implant should be in the bone for a minimum of 4 months prior to restoring.
 If a graft is needed, time is needed for healing.
 Once the post is placed, typically you will wait 6 to 8 weeks before the final impression for your crown.

-The key to implant longevity is adequate bone, good occlusion (how the teeth fit together, so there are not heavier forces just on the implant tooth) and home care.
+The key to tooth implant longevity is adequate bone density, good occlusion, and home care.
 How well you take care of your teeth and gums plays a critical part in maintaining your dental implant.
 Implants can develop bone loss and periodontal disease around them.
-So take good care of your investment: brush, floss and water pick can all be beneficial to keep the tissue healthy.
-Some implants may last a lifetime.
+It is imperative to take good care of your investment; make sure to brush, floss and water pick in order to keep dental tissue healthy.
+Some implants may even last a lifetime.

-Generally, most patients find the placement of an implant uneventful and at most find them slightly irritating, as if one has a crown or filling done.
+Generally, most patients find the placement of an implant uneventful with mild irritation.
 When larger surgeries are done with bone grafts and multiple implants, the tissue can be a little more uncomfortable, but this will be managed for you with appropriate pain medications.

-Implants restored by a porcelain crown, can be made to appear very natural.
-It can often be difficult for the patient or others to tell the crown with an implant apart from the natural teeth, helping you achieve a confident and beautiful smile.
+Dental implants restored by a porcelain crown can be made to appear very natural.
+It can often be difficult to tell the crown apart from the natural teeth, resulting in a confident and beautiful smile.

 Cost of Dental Implants

-- if you need tissue graft or augmentation, and your
+- If you need tissue graft or augmentation.

 There are all ranges of “labs” that make crowns, just like there are all kinds of cars at different prices.
 There are specialized labs that spend much more time with highly skilled technicians that can make a front tooth look very natural, this sometimes comes with an increased cost.

 Due to the cost and care for implant placement, most offices require payment in advance.
-They will often accept cash, debit or major credit cards and some offices will offer CareCredit, a dental financing credit card with typically lower interest rates than with traditional credit cards.
+They will often accept cash, debit, or major credit cards.
+Some offices will offer CareCredit, a dental financing credit card with typically lower interest rates than with traditional credit cards.
 You may also use your F.S.A.
 (Flexible Spending Account) or H.S.A.
 (Health Savings account) benefit card if you have one set up with your employer.

-You might look at financing options or save up over time and see if it works in your budget.
-Long-term, the implant may be the less expensive option.
+When it comes to making payments, you might look at financing options.
 Talk to your dentist about your options.
 Sometimes the patient can wear the temporary crown for an extended period of time before having to pay for the crown to be made.
 This can give them a little “breathing room” before having another expense, splitting up the total cost over a longer time.